 Third-party payors are increasingly imposing additional requirements and restrictions on coverage and limiting reimbursement levels for medical products.
 For example, federal and state governments reimburse covered prescription drugs at varying rates generally below average wholesale price.
 These restrictions and limitations influence the purchase of healthcare services and products.
-Thirdparty payors may limit coverage to specific drug products on an approved list, or formulary, which might not include all of the FDAapproved drug products for a particular indication.
+Third-party payors may limit coverage to specific drug products on an approved list, or formulary, which might not include all of the FDA-approved drug products for a particular indication.
 Third-party payors are increasingly challenging the price and examining the medical necessity and cost-effectiveness of medical products and services, in addition to their safety and efficacy.
 We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain the FDA approvals.
-Our product candidates may not be considered medically necessary or costeffective.
-A third-party payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
-Further, one third-party payor's determination to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
+Our product candidates may not be considered medically necessary or cost-effective.
+A third-party payor's decision to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
 Adequate third-party payor reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in drug development.
 Legislative proposals to reform healthcare or reduce costs under government insurance programs may result in lower reimbursement for our products and product candidates or exclusion of our product candidates from coverage.
-The cost containment measures that third-party payors and healthcare providers are instituting and any healthcare reform could significantly reduce our revenues from the sale of any approved product candidates.
+The cost containment measures that third-party payors are instituting and any healthcare reform could significantly reduce our revenues from the sale of any approved product candidates.
 We cannot provide any assurances that we will be able to obtain and maintain third-party payor coverage or adequate reimbursement for our product candidates in whole or in part.